Similarity-Distance-Magnitude Activations: Conclusion

 \section{Conclusion}

-We introduced $\sdm$ activation functions, which provide more robust estimators of the predictive uncertainty than the commonly-used $\softmax$ function.
-In this way, $\sdm$ activations provide a principled, data-driven substrate for approaching selective classification, calibration, and out-of-distribution detection with LLMs.
+We introduced $\sdm$ activation functions and $\sdm$ estimators, which are more robust and interpretable estimators of the predictive uncertainty than those based on the commonly used $\softmax$ function.
+In this way, $\sdm$ activations provide a principled, data-driven substrate for approaching selective classification, calibration, and out-of-distribution detection with language models.